friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ### Query 100 entities with 1 component

+**Note:** Archetype based ECS projects are in lead if results set is big - 100.000 or more.
+Returned components are sequentially stored in memory providing a high cache hit rate.

 | ECS               | Mean          | Ratio    |   Allocated |
 |------------------ |--------------:|---------:|------------:|
 | DefaultEcs        |         45 ns |     0.93 |          - |